 10 Fun Things to Do Near our Wisconsin Bed and Breakfast This Winter

 Our Wisconsin Bed and Breakfast is the perfect jumping-off point for a winter adventure!
 Winter is a wonderful time to spend in Wisconsin, and Baraboo is one of the most wonderful places in Wisconsin, if only for its colorful history connected to the hometown Ringling Brothers Circus.
 Though there’s a whole lot more to Baraboo!
-After all, it was named one of America’s top five small towns by Smithsonian magazine, in 2013.
+After all, it was named one of America’s top five small towns by Smithsonian magazine in 2013.

-And that means that the best place to stay while visiting Baraboo β€” and beyond! β€” is our Wisconsin Bed and Breakfast, the Ringling House, in the heart of Baraboo.
+And that means that the best place to stay while visiting Baraboo — and beyond! — is our Wisconsin Bed and Breakfast, the Ringling House, in the heart of this charming small town.
 Charles Ringling, one of the five famed siblings, built this Georgian Revival structure as his personal home in 1901, and today, after many changes of hands and remodelings, it tastefully blends historical ambiance with modern amenities to meet the wants of needs of today’s guests.
 Plan your Wisconsin winter getaway, and start by booking your room today at our Wisconsin Bed and Breakfast!

 10 Great Winter Things to See and Do In and Around Baraboo

-Whether you’re seeking outdoor adventures like cross-country skiing, snowshoeing, and snowmobiling or warmer ways to pass the time like fine dining, shopping, and sightseeing, Baraboo and the surrounding Wisconsin Dells region has something to please every preference β€” and all not far from our Wisconsin Bed and Breakfast.
+Whether you’re seeking outdoor adventures like cross-country skiing, snowshoeing, and snowmobiling or warmer ways to pass the time like fine dining, shopping, and sightseeing, Baraboo and the surrounding Wisconsin Dells region have something to please every preference, and all are not far from our Wisconsin Bed and Breakfast.

 6. Covered and wooden bridges.
 This requires a bit of a drive, but if you’re a photo enthusiast or the sort of person who likes to keep your Instagram account well-fed, this 62-mile northwest journey toward Sparta is worth it.
 A great way to get a window into Wisconsin history.